Supercolony-net/knowledge-base/blockchain-generic/README.md

 Stablecoins have gained traction as they attempt to offer the best of both
 worlds: the instant processing and security or privacy of payments of cryptocurrencies, and the volatility-free stable valuations of fiat currencies.

+An example of a stablecoin would be Tether USD - USDT.
+It is backed by the funds (US dollars) that the founder company possesses.
+For instance, if some other company was to buy USDT, they would deposit US dollars to the founder (Tether), and according amount of USDT would be created (emitted).
+This way USDT maintains stability.

 [source](https://www.investopedia.com/terms/s/stablecoin.asp)